-- Annually review and approve the Unified Planning Work Program (UPWP), Transportation Plan and Transportation Improvement Program (TIP).
+- Annually review and approve the Unified Planning Work Program (UPWP), Transportation Plan, and Transportation Improvement Program (TIP).

-- Review, approve, and endorse amendments to the UPWP, the Transportation Plan and the TIP.
+- Review, approve, and endorse amendments to the UPWP, the Transportation Plan, and the TIP.

-- Inform the governing Boards of the status and requirements of the transportation planning process; assist in the dissemination and clarification of the decisions, inclinations, and policies of these Boards; and ensure meaningful citizen participation in the transportation planning process.
+- Inform the governing Boards of the status and requirements of the transportation planning process; assist in the dissemination and clarification of the decisions, inclinations, and policies of these Boards; and ensure meaningful stakeholder participation in the transportation planning process.

 - Review, approve, and endorse changes to the Federal-Aid Urban Area System and Boundary.